Harold Beeley: Egypt

 In 1961, he left New York City to become the ambassador to the United Arab Republic in Cairo (though Syria left the union this year, Egypt was still known as the U.A.R.), which considering his stance on Israel, was met with displeasure by the Israeli government.
 Leaving this post in 1964, Beeley spent the years 1964 to 1967 as UK Representative to the Disarmament Conference at Geneva and was then reappointed as the Special Envoy of Foreign Secretary George Brown and was subsequently ambassador to Egypt from 1967 to 1969, retiring from the Diplomatic Service at this time.
 His service in Egypt was marked by difficulty.
 During his first tour he represented the first British ambassador to Egypt since the Suez Crisis, yet according to The Daily Telegraph, "He went on to develop a relationship with the Egyptian people, and especially with President Nasser, unequalled by any British envoy of his generation."
 Among his accomplishments during this first period was gaining permission for the British Council to return to Egypt and in settling compensation claims made by British citizens who had been expelled from the country.
 His second tour occurred in the wake of the Six-Day War, yet he again succeeded in repairing relations.

 Later life

 Harold Beeley returned to academia following the end of his diplomatic career and also served in several positions related to the Middle East.
 In 1969, he became a lecturer in history at Queen Mary College, London, where he remained until 1975.
 He also became president of the UK's Egypt Exploration Society in 1969, and served as such until 1988.
 In 1971 he and Christopher Mayhew were instrumental in the establishment of a periodical on current events in the Arab world, Middle East International, of which he became vice-chairman.
+Until 1995 he contribute two or three book reviews a year.
 In 1973, he was appointed chairman of the World of Islam Festival Trust, where he stayed until 1996, and from 1981 to 1992 Beeley served as chairman of the Egyptian-British Chamber of Commerce.